-One of my looooong time faithful reader friends, Susan, emailed recently about her daughter who was moving out soon, and wondered what to suggest that she eat in her college dorm.
-She had a timely question that I'm sure many of you wonder about too — I know a lot of you real foodie mama and papas have already gone through this and might have great tips for us parents who need help!
+One of my longtime faithful reader friends, Susan, emailed recently about her daughter who was moving out soon, and wondered what to suggest that she eat in her college dorm.
+She had a timely question that I'm sure many of you wonder about too — I know a lot of you real foodie mama and papas have already gone through this and might have some great tips for us parents who need help!

 Kelly, I'd love it if you'd write about how to eat healthy while living at college and eating cafeteria food.

 My one and only little chicken is about to leave for college and I don't know how to guide her -except for what she has heard me go on and on about these past few years.
 She was accepted into 5 colleges, but one of the main reason she chose the one she did is because she did see some organic choices when she toured the campus.
 The school has a 25 acre organic farm!
 She was also very excited that one of the cafes on campus sells grass-fed burgers, although the burgers won't be included on her already-paid-for cafeteria card.
 I told her I will give her extra money to have a burger once or twice a week so I know she will get some good stuff in her!